Jury clears match commander in Hillsborough soccer disaster

 Duckenfield denied 95 counts.
 There can be no prosecution for the death of the 96th victim, Tony Bland, because he died more than a year and a day after his injuries.

-Gasps were heard from the public gallery as the foreman returned the verdict.
-Duckenfield sat, impassive, in front of the dock with his hands clasped and then drank from a glass of water as the verdict came in.
+Duckenfield sat, impassive, in front of the dock with his hands clasped and then drank from a glass of water as the foreman of the jury delivered the verdict.

 One of the female jurors walked out in tears as the jury filed out of the courtroom.